daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 *Example sketchnote for Google Cloud Compute Options from [Priyanka Vergadia](https://thecloudgirl.dev/gcpcompute.html)*

 The sketchnotes have been released as a book titled [Visualising Google Cloud](https://thecloudgirl.dev) which is a handy reference for getting to grips with Google Cloud's products and concepts for the Professional Cloud Architect and subsequent associate and professional exams.
-It is also a handy reference to have for day to day use as you are learning more about Google Cloud’s offerings.
+It is also a handy reference to have for day-to-day use as you are learning more about Google Cloud’s offerings.

 Priyanka regularly posts videos on her social media channels including various [Cloud Bytes](https://youtube.com/playlist?list=PLIivdWyY5sqIQ4_5PwyyXZVdsXr3wYhip)  videos covering Google Cloud products in under a minute, and has her own blogs on [Medium](https://pvergadia.medium.com).

 ## Review the exam guide (yes, again!)
 {:.no_toc}

 Once you have completed all the training materials, review the exam guide again.
 This time you should feel more confident in your level of knowledge for each topic.
 If there are still topics in the guide you don't feel comfortable with, spend more time focussing on these, revisiting the content in the training courses, or researching the content in Google docs, and YouTube videos etc.

 # Take the Google Cloud Professional Cloud Architect practice exam
 {:.no_toc}